PhilipSargent/nmea_gps/README.md

-# nmea_gps
+# nmea
-Various bits of code to get around bugs in Navionics app support of UDP and to archive my GPS tracks on my boat.
+Various bits of code to archive my GPS tracks on my boat.
+Also some fragments trying to get around Navionics dreadful support for external GNSS feed.